 “I never give up hope.
 If I can’t find information on a subject, it’s largely because I’m missing a piece of information.
 I might be misreading a name or the records I need haven’t been digitized yet.
 Many times, revisiting and reworking a photograph that’s a difficult case will yield the information I must have.”

 “One reunion that really stands out in my mind is reuniting a photo postcard of an adorable toddler.
-On the back of the photograph taken in England was a touching note a father had written about his son, Patrick.
+On the back of the photograph taken in England was a touching note a father wrote about his son, Patrick.

 After she posted information about the photo on the now-defunct Rootsweb forum, Carol received a note from Patrick himself in 2005.
 By then he was a man in his 70s who lived in Ontario.